Courses Autumn/Winter 2021

 We send joining instructions about a week before each course.

 We've decided due to the success of our delivery of workshops on zoom we will remain on that format for the time-being.
 Please be assured that they are just as interactive and practical as when we deliver in the room.
-We've really great feedback and 99.9% saying they'd do a zoom workshop again.
+We've really great feedback and 99.9% saying they'd do a zoom workshop with us again.

 Adult Attachment & Relationship: What does it mean for therapy?